Skip to content

 Application vs Package Comparison

-Applications and packages serve fundamentally different purposes:
+Applications and packages serve different purposes:

 Applications: